Code of Conduct

 - After the incident / incidents have been investigated and dealt with, each case will be monitored by the Year Co-ordinator to ensure repeated bullying does not take place.

-- The LSU will allocate a named Learning Mentor to any student who is the victim of bullying following referral from the Year Co-ordinator.
-The student will be supported by the range of interventions provided by the school including SEN, EAL or LSU programmes, as appropriate.
+- The CMD will allocate a named Learning Mentor to any student who is the victim of bullying following referral from the Year Co-ordinator.
+The student will be supported by the range of interventions provided by the school including SEND, EAL or CMD programmes, as appropriate.

-The issue of bullying is raised in CPSHE lessons and deals with the following issues:
+The issue of bullying is raised in Learning for Life lessons and deals with the following issues:

 - Qualities of a good friend and negotiating friendships.